eslint/eslint/docs/developer-guide/nodejs-api.md

 const formatter = await eslint.loadFormatter(nameOrPath);
 ```

 This method loads a formatter.
-The formatters are what convert lint results to a formated string, human-readable or machine-readable.
+Formatters convert lint results to a human- or machine-readable string.

 #### Parameters